JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 `out`: Output only variable.
 Here we are gathering a vector.

 `uniform`: Constant variable.
 It is the same for every execution of shader during the rendering of a primitive. (*source: https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)#Uniforms*)
+Easy put - it is contact for every frame

 **What is the output of the fragment shader?**